-If you won’t cry, get to experience even more sadness, despair, depression, and angst.
+If you don’t cry, you’ll feel even more sadness, despair, depression, and angst.

-You have every opportunity for things to not be like that.
-Keeping it all in isn’t the path you want to choose.
+You have every opportunity to make things better.
+Keeping it all in isn’t the way you want to go.

 Here’s an example.
 Say your partner always rests his feet on the table.
-You’ve never said anything to him about it because you wanted to believe at first that it didn’t bother you.
+You’ve never said anything to them about it because you wanted to believe at first that it didn’t bother you.

-The honeymoon stage makes us pretty stupid.
+The honeymoon stage makes us pretty foolish.
 What happens when this phase is over?
-Reality hits, and what you pretended didn’t bother you before now really irritates you.
+Reality hits, and what you pretended didn’t bother you before now really bothers you.

-But this won’t do anything for you.
+But this won’t solve anything for you.
 You’ll put up with it again and again.
-You’ll keep giving those looks, until one day you explode over nothing.
+You’ll keep giving those looks, until one day you blow up over nothing.

-The big mistake here is pretending like something is not bothering you when it really is, and not communicating it in time.
+The big mistake here is pretending something isn’t bothering you when it really is, and not communicating it in time.
 Maybe you believe that it won’t happen again.

-However, you’re entering into one of the worst mistakes: the world of expectations.
+However, you’re making one of the worst mistakes by setting expectations.

 Your body tells you when it’s not OK

-If keeping all your feelings in has become your way of life, your body will start to send you warning signs.
+If keeping your feelings bottle up has become your way of life, your body will start to send you warning signs.

-Maybe you don’t know what’s happening because it’s coming from a past experience that you don’t even remember very well.
+Maybe you don’t understand it because it’s coming from an experience that you don’t even remember.

-It is wise.
-Use it to figure out the core of the issue.
-Your body isn’t reacting like this for no reason.
+Your body is wiser than you think; let it help you find the core of your issues.
+It isn’t reacting like this for no reason.

 Your body and mind are connected.
-If you ignore the problem, you won’t address the issue and your body will show it.
+If you ignore the problem, it will show through your body.

-It goes even further.
-If you don’t dive into the innermost parts of you and face what is doing you so much damage, that upset stomach may turn into eczema, eczema into a circulation problem, and the circulation problem into dermatitis.
+It goes even further than that.
+Your body’s warning signs can get worse if you don’t look at the innermost parts of your mind and face what is affecting you so much.
+As a result, your upset stomach may turn into eczema, eczema into a circulation problem, and the circulation problem into dermatitis.

-As you ignore your body’s warnings, it’ll keep trying to show you something’s wrong until you put an end to whatever is making you so unhappy.
+As you ignore your body’s warnings, it’ll keep trying to show you something’s wrong.
+Moreover, it will keep trying to tell you until you put an end to whatever is making you so unhappy.

 Beliefs, trauma, and experiences

-Your problems often come from beliefs, traumas, and experiences that you didn’t choose to put into your mind or go through.
+Your problems often stem from beliefs, traumas, and experiences that you didn’t choose to experience.

-However, they can all actually be opportunities to open your eyes, learn, and let go.
+However, they can all be opportunities to open your eyes, learn, and let go.

-That fear of saying “no” may come from a belief or a traumatic experience that you’ve been carrying around since you were little.
+The fear of saying “no” may come from a belief or a traumatic experience you experienced as a child.

-That giant fear of saying what you feel when you feel it may be due to a negative experience that triggered low self-esteem and lack of self-confidence.
+That colossal fear of expressing yourself may be due to a negative experience that triggered low self-esteem and a lack of self-confidence.

 Don’t give in to all of this.
-There’s no reason to lay down and take it.
+There’s no reason to take it lying down.

 Every trauma and experience is a chance to turn into who you really want to be.

-So remember this: if you won’t cry, your body will.
-Start to let yourself cry when you need to.
+So remember, crying is good for you.
+If you won’t cry, your body will.
+Start letting yourself cry when you need to.
 Free your body from the physical manifestations of pain.